Exploring the Digital Operational Resilience Act (DORA) – How Financial Risk and ICT Risk Have Become One

 g) central securities depository, h) central counterparties, i) trading venues, j) transaction repositories, k) alternative investment fund managers, l) Management companies, m) data provision services,

-n) insurance and reinsurance companies, o) insurance intermediaries, reinsurance intermediaries and secondary insurance intermediaries, p) company pension schemes, q) rating agencies,
+n) insurance and reinsurance companies, o) insurance intermediaries, reinsurance intermediaries, and secondary insurance intermediaries, p) company pension schemes, q) rating agencies,

 r) administrators of critical benchmarks, s) crowdfunding service providers, t) Securitization register, and u) ICT service providers.